211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment9_reflection.md

 decisions in the assignment.
 Both composition and association are technically valid, and the choice has downstream consequences for data persistence and deletion behaviour.

-Composition (filled diamond) means the ReadingList cannot exist without the Student — if the Student is deleted, the ReadingList is deleted with it.
+Composition (filled diamond) means the ReadingList cannot exist without the Student, if the Student is deleted, the ReadingList is deleted with it.
 Association means the ReadingList has independent existence and could theoretically outlive the Student.

 The business rule that drove the decision was BR-07 and NFR-11: POPIA requires all